Breaking down the No Surprises Act & Good Faith Estimates

 • Any other information or disclaimers the health plans determine is appropriate for this notice.

 Health plans need to share this information by mail or electronically (based on patient preference) within three business days of receiving a request or notice of service being scheduled (at least 10 business days after notice).
-If the service is scheduled for less than 10 days after notice, the health plan will need to provide information within one business day.
+If the service is scheduled for less than 10 days after notice, the health plan will need to provide information within one business day per federal law.

-The patient-provider dispute resolution process will be established by Jan.
-1, 2022, “to adjudicate any disputes over pricing for uninsured patients that receive a substantially higher bill than the “good faith estimate” provided prior to service,” summarized the AHA.
+The original deadline for the official patient-provider dispute resolution process was Jan.
+1, 2022, “to adjudicate any disputes over pricing for uninsured patients that receive a substantially higher billed charges than the “good faith estimate” provided prior to service,” summarized the AHA.

-Though providers are only federally required to offer good faith estimates to self-pay individuals, many price transparency changes have been made to individual states.
+Though providers are only federally required to offer a good faith estimate of expected charges to self-pay patients, many price transparency changes have been made to individual states.
 See your state's website for local price transparency guidelines.
 For information about Hospital Transparency guidelines, see this article.

 Rivet’s Estimates software offers accurate good faith estimates that you can send to patients via HIPAA-compliant text and/or email, or print out the estimate right in your office.
 Patients will see their deductible/out-of-pocket maximum met, diagnostic codes, their financial responsibility and their plan’s financial responsibility, prior authorization flags, customized disclaimers and more.
-Download a free PDF about Rivet's estimates below.
+Learn more about our patient payment estimator tools by following the link.

 Coverage for out-of-network providers at in-network facilities

-Health insurers are required to cover out-of-network emergency services and certain non-emergency services performed by out-of-network providers at in-network facilities.
-No prior authorization is necessary for emergency services.
+Health insurers are required to cover out-of-network emergency services and certain non-emergency services performed by out-of-network providers at in-network healthcare facilities.
+No prior authorization is necessary for emergency services

 As an example, Bob’s child, Jane, obtained a serious injury.
 He rushed her to their in-network hospital for an ER visit.
 The only surgeon available to offer lifesaving care is an out-of-network provider.
 The new No Surprises Act establishes that Jane’s care be billed as in-network, unless notice and consent requirements are met.